SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 ### Linux

-Copy-deploy `Linux/libSignPath.Cryptoki/$OpenSslVersion/libSignPath.Cryptoki.so` inside the Crypto Providers ZIP archive to your target system.
+Copy-deploy the Cryptoki/PKCS #11 library from `Linux/libSignPath.Cryptoki/$OpenSslVersion/libSignPath.Cryptoki.so` inside the Crypto Providers ZIP archive to your target system.
 Check the output of `openssl version` on your target system to select the correct OpenSSL version.

 ### Parameters {#cryptoki-parameters}